-It is common from time to time for connected colleagues to send me questions that they would like my input on.
-Usually it is motivated by one or more of these factors: curiosity, wanting to inform their practice, or maybe information for a paper or book they are writing.
+It is common from time to time for connected colleagues to send me questions for my input.
+Usually, it is motivated by one or more of these factors: curiosity, wanting to inform their practice, or maybe information for a paper or book they are writing.
 One such request came yesterday and I thought why not “feed two birds with one cracker” and just blog my response to the questions.

 You know what?
 I’d love to hear your responses to these questions as well (in the comments below).
-These questions may seem innocent enough, but they really are foundational to shaping our philosophy of learning in a 21st century or contemporary classroom, school or district.
+These questions may seem innocent enough, but they really are foundational to shaping our philosophy of learning in a modern context.

 Why is technology so darn engaging?

 I like to start with the research behind a concept.
 It just so happens this “darn engaging” aspect has been filling up my feed recently through studies looking at both optimal screen time, technology addiction and how technology is actually rewiring our brains.
 (Do a quick search of any of these terms and you’ll see what I mean),

 Neuroscience has revealed that dopamine – the brain chemical associated with pleasure that is released when we are stimulated, whether that is by food, sex, excitement… or screen time is the reason for the allure of technology.
 Enough of it and it can even be addictive.
 Technology is a wonderful thing if we use it properly – the trick is using it properly.